JuliaTime/NanoDates.jl/docs/src/betterinformed/therepresentation.md

     is remains unchanged.
 These duration
     balancing Nanoseconds are added to
     any that are present already.

-    All of the TimePeriod and the DatePeriod types are found in two distinct contexts.
-    They are most familiar participating in
-    specific clock and calendar designations.

-    "Next year, school starts on Jan 4 at 9:15."
-    "Let's meet for lunch at 12:15 today."

-    That way of working with temporal periods relies on the attachment of periods to eventualities.
-    Their other role occurs in a creative, rather than a descriptive context.
-Periods exent,
-    available and able, unfettered, nonassociated.

-    "I will need at least 10 Nanoseconds to measure the effectiveness of Attosecond light pulses."
-    "We should revisit this over coffee, monthly or better."

-    That is the justification for holding extra nanoseconds.

     clock and calendar
     is thier presence and utilization